dhcav/ShortcutsForJamfPro/README.md

 I am particularly keen on feedback on:
 - Input methods to support.
 This all began with a QR code of the device's serial but have since expanded to using the Jamf Pro Mac invoentory page's URL, clipboard, using Asset Tags instead of serials in the QR.
 I am currently working on being able to use a CSV in order to get MUT-like capabilities.
 Ideas of this type greatly appreciated
 - More efficient API calls.
-I am self-taught and constantly learning newer, better ways of doing things - both with Shrotcuts and APIs.
+I am self-taught and constantly learning newer, better ways of doing things - both with Shortcuts and APIs.
 As I get around to uploading all my shortcuts, you may notice a increase in sophistication from when I started a few years ago to now.
 If you have experience with RESTful APIs and notice any quick wins, or even basic errors, please let me know